 - Then click OK at the top of the feature-setting pane.

-Delve will allow users to work more efficiently in Office 365 and have fun doing it!
+Delve will allow users to work more efficiently in Microsoft 365 and have fun doing it!
+Want to learn more about building a profitable Microsoft 365 offer for your business?
+Read our dedicated sales guide for everything you need to know.